harhur/AlgoTrading-Showcase/README.md

 * Leveraged the requests_ip_rotator library and pair-programmed with the library’s developer to debug an issue I was having
 * Integration with Yahoo Finance and Robinhood APIs to fetch data
 * Dynamically fetches the relevant historical data
-  * Ie skipping over weekends and holidays, shorter market days, etc.
+  * Examples: skipping over weekends and holidays, shorter market days, etc.
 * Uses Boto3 and multiprocessing to quickly clean up AWS resources, namely usage plans and REST APIs
 * Resiliency via robust error handling and AWS Auto Scaling Group
 * And the magic behind it all -- a ton of customized, under-the-hood financial analysis using analytics libraries